 According to the 1882 Ontario Medical Register, Dr. McCully joined the College of Physicians and Surgeons on the 7th of May, 1870.
 He was listed in the 1885 Ontario Business Directory as practicing in Buckhorn (near Cedar Springs) and he is listed in the 1900 Ontario Business Directory as practicing medicine in Cedar Springs.
 Dr. McCully’s medical practice (in Cedar Springs) is recorded in the 1891, 1897 and the 1900 Farmers and Business Directory for the Counties of Elgin, Essex, Kent and Lambton Counties.

 Dr. McCully had an active political life in addition to his medical practice and his farm.
 He served on Harwich Township Council for many years, before being selected as third deputy reeve of Harwich in 1885 and he was Reeve from 1894-1895.
 Dr. McCully was the Medical Health Officer of Rondeau.

 Dr. McCully died on the 22nd of December, 1925.
-He had retired from medicine prior to his 86th birthday in 1920.
-He was buried at the Newcomb Cemetery, Harwich Township.
+He was buried at the Newcomb Cemetery.
 His beloved farm was left to his son.
+After the death of her husband, Mrs. McCully went to live at the home of her brother Douglas Campbell in Harwich Twp.
 Mrs. Annie McCully died in Harwich Twp., on the 21st of January, 1928 and she was also buried at the Newcomb Cemetery.

-*His brother Dr. Samuel Edward McCully is also featured on the Chatham-Kent Physician Tribute website.
+*Dr. McCully’s brother Dr. Samuel Edward McCully, is also featured on the Chatham-Kent Physician Tribute website.